-July was busiest month for illegal border crossings in 21 years, CBP data show
+July was busiest month for illegal border crossings in 21 years, CBP data shows

 Biden officials predicted earlier this year that the volume of people crossing the border would decline with the summer heat.
 Instead, Central American adults and children are crossing again in large groups of 300 or more, and U.S. border facilities are jammed with migrants shoulder-to-shoulder in detention facilities.

 More than 15,000 minors who arrived without parents are in government custody, many sleeping in grim military barracks.
-A South Texas park along the Rio Grande has been converted into a sprawling quarantine camp for more than 1,000 parents and children who have tested positive for the virus or been exposed to infection.
+A South Texas park along the Rio Grande has been converted into a sprawling quarantine camp for more than 1,000 parents and children who have tested positive for the coronavirus or been exposed to infection.

-“The situation at the border is one of the toughest challenges we face,” Department of Homeland Security Secretary Alejandro Mayorkas said Thursday, speaking in the Rio Grande Valley of South Texas, where the strain has been most acute.
-"It is complicated, changing and involves vulnerable people at a time of a global pandemic."
+“The situation at the border is one of the toughest challenges we face,” Homeland Security Secretary Alejandro Mayorkas said Thursday, speaking in the Rio Grande Valley of South Texas, where the strain has been most acute.
+“It is complicated, changing and involves vulnerable people at a time of a global pandemic.”

 The July arrest total marked a 13 percent increase from June, and was the second-highest number of arrests along the Mexico border on record, according to CBP statistics.
 Biden officials are projecting a record-setting year along the Mexico border, where authorities have stopped more than 1.3 million migrants since October.

-The Biden administration continues to reply on a U.S. public health code known as Title 42 to bypass normal immigration proceedings and rapidly “expel” most single adult migrants to Mexico, but many attempt to cross again and again until they successfully evade capture.
+The Biden administration continues to rely on a U.S. public health code known as Title 42 to bypass normal immigration proceedings and rapidly “expel” most single adult migrants to Mexico, but many attempt to cross again and again until they successfully evade capture.

 The monthly data compiled by CBP is a gauge of enforcement activity along the border, rather than a count of distinct individuals.
 Of the more than 212,000 taken into U.S. custody last month, about 154,288 were unique individuals, Mayorkas said.
-CBP figures show 27 percent of border-crossers who were taken into custody in July had been previously arrested.
+CBP figures show 27 percent of border-crossers who were taken into custody in July had been previously detained.

-In recent months, border officials have also reported more than 1,000 daily “gotaway” incidents, in which authorities are able to detect an illegal entry — often using cameras and sensors — but do not make an arrest.
+In recent months, border officials have also reported more than 1,000 daily “got-away” incidents, in which authorities are able to detect an illegal entry — often using cameras and sensors — but do not make an arrest.

-With the number of migrants arriving to the Rio Grande Valley of South Texas exceeding more than 20,000 per week last month, the Biden administration has introduced new enforcement measures in an attempt to deter illegal crossings.
-They have restarted fast-track deportation flights for some families who do not claim a fear of persecution if returned, while transporting others to border areas further west where Mexican authorities will accept the returns.
+With the number of migrants arriving to the Rio Grande Valley of South Texas exceeding 20,000 per week last month, the Biden administration has introduced new enforcement measures in an attempt to deter illegal crossings.
+It has restarted fast-track deportation flights for some families who do not claim a fear of persecution if returned, while transporting others to border areas further west where Mexican authorities will accept the returns.

-Most notably, Biden officials for the first time have launched “expulsion flights” that use Title 42 authority to fly Central American families deep into southern Mexico, hoping they will opt to return home rather than re-enter the United States.
+Most notably, Biden officials for the first time have launched “expulsion flights” that use Title 42 authority to fly Central American families deep into southern Mexico, hoping they will opt to return home rather than trying to reenter the United States.
 Hundreds of those migrants, including small children, have been dropped off in remote towns with little shelter capacity, rights advocates say, a pattern the United Nations refugee agency called “troubling.”

 “At a time of significantly increased movement of asylum-seekers and migrants in the region, the Title 42 expulsion flights will also further strain the overburdened humanitarian response capacity in southern Mexico, heighten the risk of COVID-19 transmission across national borders and run counter to steps being taken to share responsibility among countries of the region in addressing the root causes of forced displacement and migration,” said Matthew Reynolds, the agency’s U.S. representative, in a statement.